Michael Olowokandi

 Michael Olowokandi (born 3 April 1975) is a Nigerian former professional basketball player.
 Born in Lagos, Nigeria, and raised in London, he played collegiately for the Pacific Tigers in Stockton, California.
-Nicknamed "The Kandi Man," Olowokandi was selected as the first overall pick of the 1998 NBA draft by the Los Angeles Clippers.
+Nicknamed "the Kandi Man," Olowokandi was selected as the first overall pick of the 1998 NBA draft by the Los Angeles Clippers.
 He played professionally until 2007, when he was forced to retire due to severe hernia and knee injuries.

-Early years
+Early life

 Olowokandi was born in Lagos, Nigeria, as the oldest of five children.
 His father, Ezekiel, was a Nigerian diplomat.
 When Olowokandi was aged 3, his family moved to London where he was raised.
 Olowokandi has Nigerian citizenship and did not hold a British passport as of 2004.